 - GEOS 401 – Global Tectonics and the Rise of Mountains uses GIS and spatial modeling software for portions of the course.

-Local Data Resources (campus only)
+Local Data Resources (on campus or VPN only)

 - Branner Earth Sciences Library and Map Collections